-For persons currently unable to meet the 440 level Express Entry cutoffs, especially persons in their mid 30s or older, the best solution is to seek a job offer in Canada.
+For persons currently unable to meet the current Express Entry cutoffs, especially persons in their mid 30s or older, the best solution is to seek a job offer in Canada.
 This guarantees an extra 50 points, or 200 points in the case of a management level job offer.
 One year of work in Canada results in another 40 points for Canadian work experience.
 In some cases, a job offer will also result in a provincial nomination with a 600 point bonus.
 With strong language results these extra points will ensure an Invitation to Apply regardless of age.

 Other solutions may include improving your language results through additional language training, or obtaining a second degree.
 In some cases, even a one year diploma can add 25 points to your score.